 What’s that white stuff on your tongue?
 And why does your mouth feel “funny” — maybe a little bit like sandpaper?
 Well, my friend, you may have a case of thrush.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It can be challenging to know if your mouth woes are related to the Candida fungus that causes thrush.
+So how do you know if you have oral thrush versus a normal tongue?
 Common signs include:

 - A white, cottage cheese-like coating.